Learned SPARCOM: Unfolded Deep Super-Resolution Microscopy: Conclusions and discussion

 The low performance of the version of SPARCOM that assumes a dirac delta PSF relative to LSPARCOM is not surprising, even though both practically use the variance of the temporal stack as input.
-This is because the assumption of a dirac delta PSF in SPARCOM affects not only the calculation of $\textbf{v}$, but also the calculation of matrix $\textbf{M}$; this is substantially different than the case in LSAPRCOM, where the PSF is considered and compensated for inside the network.
+This is because the assumption of a dirac delta PSF in SPARCOM affects not only the calculation of the input, but also the calculation of additional matrices used in the optimization procedure; this is substantially different than the case in LSPARCOM, where the PSF is considered and compensated for inside the network.

 All the methods used for comparison allow high temporal resolution by using a relatively small number (few hundreds) of high emitter-density input frames.
-As demonstrated in Fig. 3(b), excllent recontruction can even be obtained by LSPARCOM using as few as 25 frames.
+As demonstrated in Fig. 4(b), excellent reconstruction can even be obtained by LSPARCOM using as few as 25 frames.
 When implemented serially, LSPARCOM has the best execution times, with approximately 5 $\times$ improvement over SPARCOM and an order of magnitude improvement over Deep-STORM.
 While the former speedup is expected to remain somewhat constant, due to the innate improvement in running 10 folds rather than 100 iterations, the latter speedup is likely to be significantly reduced by using a designated environment inducing parallelism using the GPU.
 Still, the significant difference in model size - 9058 parameters in 10 folds of LSPARCOM vs. 1.3M trainable parameters in Deep-STORM - is expected to keep the runtime advantage with LSPARCOM.
 The structured framework in LSPARCOM along with the reduced model size (1166 trainable parameters considering the radial constraint) relative to Deep-STORM also yield more effective and efficient training, which prevents overfitting and generalizes well to various imaging parameters, as well as various geometries.
 This ability is crucial, as precise knowledge of the imaging parameters is not always available for creation of a designated training dataset.